aronmal/beverage-scoop/docs/Readme.md

 # script list:
 - rpi:
     - ConnectionTest.py -- this script will be the rpi part of a connection test.
-    - main.py -- "main" script; likly will be scraped
+    - main.py -- "main" script; likely will be scraped
 - PumpController:
     - ./src/main.cpp -- this script will controll the pumps